 crossOrigin to "anonymous" or "use-credentials" in the TypedSource of your SourceDescription when loading the video source into THEOplayer.
 This ensures that the content is always retrieved with CORS-enabled HTTP requests, and will not taint the canvas when drawn.

-iOS has a bug that prevents drawing cross-origin video content to a
+iOS version 10 and lower has a bug that prevents drawing cross-origin video content to a

 WebGLRenderingContext, even when the proper CORS settings are provided (WebKit bug #135379).
-In particular, cross-origin 360° videos (using the THEOplayer VR API) will not render correctly on iOS.
+In particular, cross-origin 360° videos (using the THEOplayer VR API) only render correctly in iOS 11 and higher.

 DRM protected content